By Avv. RA Dr. Massimo Fontana Ros

 III) Can the principal claim the intention not to pay the agreed sums as reimbursement of expenses if the commercial agent is unable to visit customers because of the restrictive measures introduced by the Government?

 Under certain circumstances, yes.
-An expense reimbursement is usually recognized to the commercial agent, as a self-employed person who incurs significant expenses in the activity of promoting the conclusion of contracts on behalf of the principal.
+Expense reimbursement is usually recognized to the commercial agent, as a self-employed person who incurs significant expenses in the activity of promoting the conclusion of contracts on behalf of the principal.
 The principal agrees normally to cover fully or partly the agent’s expenses, sometimes on a lump sum basis, as a form of economic allocation linked to the agent’s activity.
 Therefore, if the commercial agent is not incurring costs, a suspension of the reimbursement may be justified.
 However, it should be borne in mind that meetings with clients can also take place electronically, without the need to go to their registered office during the period of health emergency.
 Therefore, it will be necessary to verify on a case-by-case basis whether or not the agents’ activity managed remotely, in the presence of orders and telephone reports (concrete activity of the agent), can benefit a full or reduced reimbursement of expenses.

 Distribution agreements in Italy are not classified under a traditional pre-existing contractual form.
 Case law applies to distribution agreements the provisions relating to similar traditional contractual forms, such as supply and mandate agreements.
-Often distribution agreements are in fact mixed contracts and differ from each other for the different kind of autonomy of the distributor’s activity related to the supplier, which – for example – turns out to be more intense in a franchising agreement.
+Often distribution agreements are in fact mixed contracts and differ from each other for a different kind of autonomy of the distributor’s activity related to the supplier, which – for example – turns out to be more intense in a franchising agreement.

 The concerns of suppliers during COVID-19 emergency raised the following questions:

-Can a supplier claim damages if the distributor’s business is not running as usual and/ or if the distributor decides to cancel orders due to the Italian government’s provisions to contain the ongoing health emergency?
+III) Can a supplier claim damages if the distributor’s business is not running as usual and/ or if the distributor decides to cancel orders due to the Italian government’s provisions to contain the ongoing health emergency?

 It is certainly necessary to verify the content of the contract.
-Parties may agreed that the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980) applies, which lays down specific rules for cases of force majeure in addition to the obligation to communicate the impediment and its consequences for the performance of the contract.
+Parties may agree that the United Nations Convention on Contracts for the International Sale of Goods (Vienna, 1980) applies, which lays down specific rules for cases of force majeure in addition to the obligation to communicate the impediment and its consequences for the performance of the contract.

 If the contract is subject to Italian law and the parties have not provided for an independent provision of the cases in question, the specific case could be seen as a temporary impossibility, related to an unforeseeable circumstance beyond the distributor’s control which could also justify the cancellation of orders.
 If a temporary impossibility turns in definitive impossibility it determines the termination of the agreement with the consequence that the supplier will be required to return any down payments, without being able to claim any compensation as the impossibility is not attributable to the distributor.
 Temporary impossibility is different, it is an objective situation that only temporarily prevents the distributor from performing his obligations, with the consequence that the obligation is only extinguished if the impossibility continues until (i) the distributor can no longer be considered obliged to perform it in relation to the title of the obligation or the nature of its object; (ii) the supplier has no longer an interest in the fulfillment.